Skip to main content

 Step 3.
 Create Jupyter Notebook

-NamespaceKubernetes namespace where the notebook instance will be created
+NamespaceKubernetes namespace for the notebook

 Docker ImageImageSpecify the Docker image

-GPUsNumber of GPUsGPU resources to be used by the notebook instance
+GPUsNumber of GPUsGPU count for the notebook

-Affinity / TolerationsAffinity ConfigSelect the CPU node pool where the notebook will be created
+Affinity / TolerationsAffinity ConfigSelect GPU node pool

-Tolerations GroupAllow specific node taint settings
+Tolerations GroupAllow tolerations for specific node taints

 Namehandson